nalav816/Nadden-Portfolio/README.md

 1) You can view the live version at (https://nadden-portfolio.vercel.app/).
 2) Alternatively, clone the repository.
 3) Install any dependencies.
-4) Run the project by typing npm start in the terminal.
+4) Run the project by typing "npm start" in the terminal.